theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 ### `.scale(min,max)`

-The minimum and maximum size in  in grid squares of a single particle.
-Default is (0.1,0.2)
+The starting and ending size in  in grid squares of a single particle.
+Default is (0.8,0)

 ### `.speed(number)`